A new global survey of businesses’ AI Infra Plans, conducted by FuriosaAI, ClearML, and AIIA

 Share this article

-The full report, called “The State of AI Infrastructure at Scale 2024: Unveiling Future Landscapes, Key Insights, and Business Benchmarks,” is available now and we’ll summarize the most noteworthy insights in this blog post.
+The full report, titled “The State of AI Infrastructure at Scale 2024: Unveiling Future Landscapes, Key Insights, and Business Benchmarks,” is available now.
+This blog post summarizes the most noteworthy insights.

 Views on Generative AI, open source, and cost efficient compute for inference